Signs and Symptoms of Fentanyl Abuse

 As with any opiate, the main symptoms of fentanyl abuse are euphoria, drowsiness, lethargy and mellowness.
 Fentanyl very quickly creates a tolerance to high doses, so a dose that is adequate for the intended high one week will probably not create that intended high even a few days later.

 There are many other signs and symptoms of using fentanyl, either medically or illicitly, that are not desirable.

 - Dizziness and lightheadedness

 - Suppression of breathing

 - Loss of appetite

 - Swollen extremities

 Different people become addicted at different rates.
-Some addicts try to prevent addiction by letting time pass between usages of strong opiates and some others will feel compelled to use the drug continuously once they start, which walks them straight into addiction.
-Those coming off heavy fentanyl abuse will often be weaned down to a lower level before going through withdrawal as unsupported withdrawal from strong opiates can be brutal.
+Some addicts try to prevent addiction by letting time pass between usages of strong opiates and others feel compelled to use the drug continuously once they start, which walks them straight into addiction.
+Those coming off heavy fentanyl abuse will often be weaned down to a lower level before going through withdrawal, as unsupported withdrawal from strong opiates can be brutal.

 If a person does not need weaning or medical detox, he can safely and tolerably come off his drugs in the Withdrawal Unit at a Narconon rehab facility.
-Each person is immediately given generous doses of nutritional supplements that help alleviate the worst of the body's reactions to withdrawal.
-A person coming into a rehab is normally in a terribly depleted condition, and these supplements begin the rebuilding process.
+Each person is immediately given generous doses of nutritional supplements that help alleviate the worst of the body’s reactions to withdrawal.
+A person coming into a rehab is normally in a severely depleted condition, and these supplements begin the rebuilding process.
 They also assist the body in starting to eliminate the toxicity that exists from the drugs that were used.

 See also Effects of Fentanyl Abuse